sawanruparel/web-presence/docs/tech-stack.md

 # Technology Stack Clarification

-This document provides a clear breakdown of the technologies used in the Web Presence project and clarifies the role of Node.js in the system.
+This document provides a clear breakdown of the technologies used in the Web Presence project.

 ## 🏗️ Architecture Overview